 With no state mandates or executive orders to the contrary, Ridgefield Academy and Landmark Preschools will provide a comprehensive educational program of full-time in-person teaching and learning, clubs, activities, and sports.

-RA/LP will continue to offer Parallel Remote Learning for families that either want or need to explore alternatives to in-person instruction.
-Details, including a link to a Parallel Remote Learning Request Form, can be found on the Patriot Portal.
+RA/LP will continue to offer remote learning @Home for families that either want or need to explore alternatives to in-person instruction.
+Details can be found here on the Patriot Portal.

 ON CAMPUS PROCEDURES